 Skip to main content

-JD Codec’s privacy posture is built around one constraint: PII never leaves the customer’s machine.
+JD Codec’s privacy posture is built around one constraint: PII never leaves the customer’s machine by default.
 The codec lives in the cloud.
 The redaction layer lives on-device.
 The two are designed so the cloud cannot see PII even by accident.
+There is one deliberate, opt-in exception — turning the Shield off — covered at the end of this page.

 A concrete example